ahmedbaig/ahmedbaig/README.md

 ### What I'm focusing on 👨‍💻

-Currently working on Prisma, JAVA SpringBoot, Solidity, Django.<br />
+Currently working on GenAI development.<br />

 ### Find me elsewhere 🌎